+Details of feature types can be found in Annex A – Data Classification and Encoding Guide, clause 2.1 and Sections 3-23.

 Geographic

 Geographic (geo) feature types form the principle content of the IENC and are fully defined by their associated attributes and information types.

-Skin of the Earth
+Details of feature types can be found in Annex A – Data Classification and Encoding Guide, clause 2.1 and Sections 4-22.Skin of the Earth